murimikris/Supermarket-sales-EDA/README.md

 ### Conclusion

 This analysis highlights significant opportunities for targeted strategies that could lead to increased sales and customer satisfaction across the supermarket chain.
-By understanding and responding to the nuances in customer behavior and preferences, the supermarket can better meet the needs of its diverse customer base, leading to improved business outcomes.
+By understanding and responding to the nuances in customer behaviour and preferences, the supermarket can better meet the needs of its diverse customer base, leading to improved business outcomes.